How To Save Water

 A New Public Productivity Act

 Government & public sector productivity is lower than other parts of the UK economy & grows more slowly, so taxpayers are steadily paying more for less.
-The difference is because most public bodies face less (or no) competitive pressures from rivals offering a choice of better or cheaper alternative services, but political accountability mechanisms are too weak to provide an equally-strong replacement force to drive year-in-year-out performance improvements in its place.
+That’s because most public bodies face less (or no) competitive pressures from rivals offering a choice of better or cheaper alternative services, but political accountability mechanisms are too weak to provide an equally-strong replacement force to drive year-in-year-out performance improvements in its place.

 Integrity & Honours